-Housing activists set up camp in Liberty City
+Housing activists set up camp in Liberty Cityyou can support "take back the land" by signing their online petition.

 Protesters angry at a lack of affordable housing set up a tent camp on cityowned land in Liberty City.